Sgambe33/WT-Plotter/README.md

 This project is not affiliated with or endorsed by Gaijin Entertainment.
 War Thunder is a registered trademark of Gaijin Entertainment.
 All rights reserved.

-By using WT-Plotter, you agree to share data (e.g., player positions, match maps, match start times, and your user ID) collected while both War Thunder and WT-Plotter are running with the [WT-Heatmaps](https://warthunder-heatmaps.crabdance.com/) project.

 ---

 Feel free to contribute, report issues, or suggest improvements!
 Your feedback helps make WT-Plotter better for the War Thunder community.